tritonzhu/blog/content/post/two-sum-and-some-follow-up-problems.md

 * limit the output list size
 * limit the number count in the answer

 For simplicity, we assume that there're only positive integers.
+With this condition, it becomes [Combination Sum](https://leetcode.com/problems/combination-sum/).

 Another noticeable point is that we output the original integers rather than their indexes as it's easy to check the answer, we should also pay attention to duplicate numbers to avoid duplicate answers.
 If we use indexes as output, then we don't need to filter the duplicates.